 \section{Retraction of morphisms}

 This section first treats several general results on adjunctions between \(\infty\)-categories and some consequences for mapping spaces.
-Especially, we will prove that mapping spaces of modules over a monad can be realized as certain pullbacks of mapping spaces of the underlying \(\infty\)-category (\Cref{PullbackModuleMorphismRemark}).
-We believe this is a known result but could not find a reference.
+In particular, we will prove that mapping spaces of modules over a monad can be realized as certain pullbacks of mapping spaces in the underlying \(\infty\)-category (\Cref{PullbackModuleMorphismRemark}).
+We believe that this is a known result, but we could not find a suitable reference.
 In the end, we will introduce the notion of \emph{morphism retraction}, which gives a retraction of a natural morphism between mapping spaces induced from a functor (\Cref{DefRetractionMappingSpace}).
-This gives the result that morphisms of derived graded \(R\)-modules are the same as the morphisms of (non-graded) \(R\)-modules having a decomposition respecting the grading (\Cref{MappingSpaceDgrPullback}).
+This implies that morphisms of derived graded \(R\)-modules can be identified with morphisms of the underlying \(R\)-modules that admit decompositions compatible with the grading (\Cref{MappingSpaceDgrPullback}).